meumobi/meumobi.github.io/_posts/2018-10-19-login-flow-ionic4.md

 ## Setup

 ### Prerequisites
-We need to have [Node.js] and [Git] installed in order to install both [Ionic] and [Cordova].
+We need to have [Node.js] and [Git] installed in order to install [Ionic].

 ```
-$ npm install cordova ionic typescript -g
+$ npm install ionic typescript -g
 ...

-$ npm ls -g cordova ionic npm typescript --depth 0
+$ npm ls -g ionic npm typescript --depth 0
 /usr/local/lib
 ├── @angular/cli@6.2.4
 ├── ionic@4.2.1
 ├── npm@6.4.1
-├── phonegap@8.0.0
 └── typescript@2.9.2
 ```

+OBS: On this post I will not use [Cordova] because there's none feature related to Native API, but you can easily convert this project on App adding [Cordova] package.

 ### Create a new Ionic v4 application